Pottawattamie County officials talk future plans with Council Bluffs Chamber group

 Plans remain underway for Mt.
 Crescent Ski Area adjacent to the Hitchcock Nature Center.

-The county also purchased a 177 acres property with a 17 acre pond in 2004 that's been held in a reserve life estate, but the resident recently passed away, so it will be incorporated into the development plans for the Hitchcock-Mt.
+The county also purchased a 177-acre property with a 17-acre pond in 2004 that’s been held in a reserve life estate, but the resident recently passed away, so it will be incorporated into the development plans for the Hitchcock-Mt.
 Crescent project.

-As Pottawattamie County looks to grow housing for the region's workforce, it's increasingly looking to the county's 14 smaller communities outside Council Bluffs.
+As Pottawattamie County looks to grow housing for the region’s workforce, it is increasingly looking to the county’s 14 smaller communities outside Council Bluffs.

 Wyant said the county worked on a housing study with the Iowa West Foundation identifying the housing needs to help apply for grants to pay for the infrastructure needed.

-"You're not going to see workforce houses in rural Pottawattamie County.
-The land prices just won't allow for that," Wyant said, adding that new housing stock is more likely to be $400,000 or higher homes to justify the expense.
+“You’re not going to see workforce houses in rural Pottawattamie County.
+The land prices just won’t allow for that,” Wyant said, adding that new housing is likely to be $400,000 or higher per home to justify the expense.

 “It’s really a difficult job when budget session comes along, when you know what your hard costs are, your employees, and what it takes to run the county and provide the service you expect, and then we try to give some back to the taxpayers,” Wichman said.